5 Essential Digital Finance Skills Every CFO Needs in Their Team

 In addition to developing these skills through training and eLearning, finance staff should be looking to use any spare capacity generated through automation to grow by spending more time away from their desk (and spreadsheets) attending meetings and networking across the business.

-Skill 5: Digital Citizenry
+Skill 5: Practicing Digital Citizenry and Cyber Awareness

 In an age where data breaches have become the norm, there is a tendency to focus on the threat of anonymous boogeymen (hackers), however, 52% of data breaches are caused by human error such as: